 An infrared sauna can make you feel bad because it lowers blood pressure and artificially increases your body temperature.
 If you have certain conditions, your body cannot withstand these changes.

 Low blood pressure is dangerous if you’re pregnant, have just consumed alcohol, or have unstable angina pectoris.
 You may experience dizziness, nausea, and even loss of consciousness.

 High temperature is dangerous if:

-- You have heart issues because your heart will work overtime, which causes arrhythmias
+- You have heart issues, which causes arrhythmias

 - You have psoriasis because sweating increases your itching sensation

 - You don’t drink enough water because it can dehydrate you

 If you’re a generally healthy adult, you might still experience sensations of discomfort because:

 - You stayed in the sauna for longer than 30 minutes.